Configuration

 Monochromatic Pixel Reconstruction |

-Optical Path Differences Reconstruction (OPD) |
+Optical Path Differences (OPD) |

-Metric that evaluates the absolute and relative RMSE of the residuals |
+Computes absolute and relative RMSE of residuals between predicted OPD maps and ground truth OPD. |

 Weak Lensing Shape Metrics |